Automation Testing

 How does E2E Testing Differ from Other Types of Testing?

-The goal of an end-to-end test is, unlike unit tests, to prove that the whole product works as intended, from start to finish.
+Unlike unit tests, the goal of an end-to-end test is to prove that the whole product works as intended, from start to finish.
 As you automate more and more tests, it's easy to forget that you’re trying to emulate a real person in the real world, and sometimes things don't quite go as you expect.

 So, what counts as an end-to-end process?